RubensZimbres/Repo-2017/README.md

 <b> Autoencoder for Audio </b> is a model where I compressed an audio file and used Autoencoder to reconstruct the audio file, for use in phoneme classification.

+<b> Collaborative Filtering </b> is a Recommender System where the algorithm predicts a movie review based on genre of movie and similarity among people who watched the same movie.

 <b> Convolutional NN Lasagne </b> is a Convolutional Neural Network model in Lasagne to solve the MNIST task.

 <b> Hyperparameter Tuning RL </b> is a model where hyperparameters of Neural Networks are adjusted via Reinforcement Learning.
 According to a reward, hyperparameter tuning (environment) is changed through a policy (mechanization of knowledge) using the Boston Dataset.
 Hyperparameters tuned are: learning rate, epochs, decay, momentum, number of hidden layers and nodes and initial weights.